 Governors are members of the Council of Governors and provide a vital link between the public and the Trust board that connects the Trust with the ideas, feedback and concerns of local people.
 Their role is to represent views and ask questions on behalf of people living in the constituencies they represent, to support service users, and to shape how the Trust develops.

-David Lee, who has been a Governor for Southern Health for two years, described what motivates him to carry out this role:
+David Lee, who has been a Governor for Southern Health for three years, described what motivates him to carry out this role:

 “With my background as a doctor and a patient, I want the NHS to achieve the best.
 I am also Chairman of a GP Patient Participation Group and want to encourage and assist with more patient participation work in the Trust.”

-Sue Smith, who is in her ninth year as a Governor for the Trust, adds: “I became a Governor because I really wanted to help people get the right service.
+Sue Smith, who served nine years as a Governor for the Trust, adds: “I became a Governor because I really wanted to help people get the right service.
 I can signpost them to the best service and help them get the care they need.